KrishnaPrasad2606/M2-EmbSys/Project/1_Requirements/Reamdme.md

  Secure and easy to use.
  # Weakness

- User is not alterted when he is not a closed proximity.
+ User is not alerted when he is not a closed proximity.

  # Opportunity